r-daneelolivaw/bulk-mail/README.md

-# Mail cleaner
+# Bulk mail

+## Features

+### Mailing list cleaning

-CLI helper that reads a CSV containing an email column, runs basic validation then uses an email validation web service (like Mailgun) to finally import the list under Mailchimp.
+Reads a CSV containing an email column, runs basic validation then uses an email validation web service (like Mailgun).
+Adds extra fields like did you mean or grade.

+### Bulk mail

+Sends in multipart to a mailing list using a transactional service like Mandrill.
+Optionally, arguments can be passed to send to a segment (grades) or to the did you mean column.

 ## Getting started